Jason Heyward Player Props: Dodgers vs. Mets

 - The pitching staff for the Mets has a collective 8.8 K/9, which ranks 14th in MLB.

-- The Mets have the 11th-ranked team ERA across all league pitching staffs (4.14).
+- The Mets have a 4.22 team ERA that ranks 14th across all MLB pitching staffs.

-- The Mets allow the fourth-most home runs in baseball (25 total, 1.5 per game).
+- The Mets surrender the second-most home runs in baseball (27 total, 1.5 per game).

-- The right-hander last pitched on Wednesday against the San Diego Padres, when he threw five innings, allowing two earned runs while giving up three hits.
+- The right-hander last appeared in relief on Sunday, when he tossed 2/3 innings against the Oakland Athletics while giving up hits.

-- The 27-year-old has an ERA of 2.25, with 7.3 strikeouts per nine innings, in three games this season.
-Opponents are batting .207 against him.
+- The 38-year-old has a 4.41 ERA and 7.7 strikeouts per nine innings in three games this season, while allowing a batting average of .224 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.